 Types of Awards.
-The 2020 Plan provides for the following types of awards: incentive stock options, nonstatutory stock options, restricted stock awards, restricted stock unit awards, stock appreciation rights, performance stock awards, performance cash awards, and other stock-based awards.
+The 2020 Plan provides for the following types of awards: incentive stock options, non-statutory stock options, restricted stock awards, restricted stock unit awards, stock appreciation rights, performance stock awards, performance cash awards and other stock-based awards.
 We refer to these stock awards collectively as the stock awards or awards.
-If the 2020 Plan is not approved by the stockholders at the Annual Meeting, we will not be able to grant incentive stock options under the 2020 Plan.

 Eligibility.
-Stock awards may be granted under the 2020 Plan to employees (including officers) and consultants of the Company or our affiliates, and to members of the Company's Board of Directors.
+Stock awards may be granted under the 2020 Plan to employees (including officers) and consultants of the Company or our affiliates, and to members of our Board of Directors.
 Pursuant to applicable tax law, we may grant incentive stock options only to our employees (including officers) and employees of our affiliates.

-Annual Compensation to Non-Employee Directors; Limitation on Annual Stock Awards to Participants.
-The 2020 Plan provides that the compensation payable by us to a non-employee director for services performed as a non-employee director, including, without limitation, the grant date value (determined under U.S. generally accepted accounting principles) of awards, cash retainers, committee fees and other compensation, shall not exceed \$500,000 in the aggregate during any calendar year.
-Furthermore, the 2020 Plan provides that a maximum of 1,000,000 shares of our Common Stock subject to options and other stock awards may be granted to any non-employee director during any calendar year.
-The 2020 Plan also provides that no officer, employee or consultant may be granted stock awards covering more than 5,000,000 shares of our Common Stock during any calendar year pursuant to stock options, stock appreciation rights and other stock awards.
+Annual Compensation to Non-Employee Directors; Limitation on Annual Stock Awards to Participants The 2020 Plan provides that the compensation payable by us to a non-employee director for services performed as a non-employee director, including, without limitation, the grant date value (determined under U.S. generally accepted accounting principles) of awards, cash retainers, committee fees and other compensation, shall not exceed \$500,000 in the aggregate during any calendar year.
+Furthermore, the 2020 Plan provides that a maximum of 100,000 shares of our Common Stock subject to options and other stock awards may be granted to any non-employee director during any calendar year.
+The 2020 Plan currently also provides that no officer, employee or consultant may be granted stock awards covering more than 1,500,000 shares of our Common Stock during any calendar year pursuant to stock options, stock appreciation rights and other stock awards.